Research Programs

 Current lab connection

-Purple Radar, Purple Firefish, Candles Edge, and future applied systems provide proving grounds for the institute's research patterns.
+Purple Radar, Purple Firefish, Candles Edge, and the broader applied systems portfolio provide proving grounds for the institute's research patterns.

 Future direction